DanielVallejo90/DanielVallejo90/README.md

 ### Hi there 👋
 🙋‍♂️ I am Daniel

-I'm doing a full stack bootcam 💻
+I'm doing a full stack bootcamp 💻

 I have some hobbies : playing video games🎮, paddle 🥎 , crossfit 🏋️‍♂️ and football ⚽